Learn to draw people in and move them to act

 Read more rave reviews

 In this persuasive-writing workshop, we’ll debunk destructive writing myths.
-You’ll leave with scientific, proven-in-the-lab approaches for getting people to pay attention to, understand, remember and act on your messages.
+You’ll leave with scientific, proven-in-the-lab theory and practical techniques for getting people to pay attention to, understand, remember and act on your messages.

 Think Like a Reader

 It’s counterintuitive, but true: The product is never the topic.
 The program is never the topic.
 The plan is never the topic.
 The topic is never the topic.

 The reader is always the topic.

 In this persuasive-writing class, you’ll steal techniques from persuasive 20th-century Americans including Martin Luther King Jr., John Kennedy, Margaret Chase Smith, Ronald Reagan and Barack Obama.
 You’ll learn a four-step strategy for writing from the readers’ point of view.
 Specifically, you’ll learn how to:

 - Take advantage of the formula readers use to decide what to read.